 - Verbal harassment (teasing, taunting, offensive comments, etc.) about your disability, gender, age, religion or other protected characteristic.

 - Racial harassment

 Other workplace harassment claims are also common.
 If something seems wrong, say something.
-Contact our Massillon office today.
+Contact our Massillon law firm today.

 In most cases, you have the right to unpaid time off from work for medical reasons or to care for a newborn child or family member.
 Most Massillon employers respect these rights, which are guaranteed for most workers under the Family and Medical Leave Act (FMLA).

 But some companies think the law doesn't apply to them.
 Instead, they think they can deny your medical leave request or threaten to fire you if you exercise your rights.
 That's not right.
 That's why we take such cases so seriously in Massillon and across Ohio.

 We know how to take on companies and their attorneys and negotiate a fair settlement for our clients.
 Most corporations agree to cooperate.
 But if your employer refuses to back down, our Massillon medical leave attorneys are prepared to take them to court and fight for your rights.
 Schedule your free case evaluation today.

 There is nothing such as volunteer work for your employer.
 If you do the work, you should get paid for it.
 Unfortunately, some employers have illegal pay practices that short their employees of their hard-earned money, including overtime.
 Most times, these illegal pay practices cover hundreds, if not thousands, of employees.
 When this happens, we can bring a lawsuit on behalf of the entire group of employees who were denied proper pay.
 We bring these types of a cases as a class action or collection action, or both.

 The Ohio and Federal wage laws are complex.
 We can make it easy.
 Here are a few examples of wage theft: